 NCDF & SRM

 The NCDF envisions addressing the technical solutions, data formats, and exchanged information separately to increase likelihood of re-use.
-Based on lessons learned in standardization and modelling, the NCDF defines a model to unambiguously capture the semantics in a machine-processable format that is easy to understand and apply.
+Based on lessons learned in standardization and modelling, the NCDF defines an overarching model to unambiguously capture the semantics in a machine-processable format that is easy to understand and apply.
 This model serves as semantic reference for the specification of information exchange requirements (i.e. it provides the “vocabulary” to describe the IERs) and the description of IES (i.e. it is the starting point for the IES development process).

 Advantages & Disadvantages of SRM USAGE

 Advantages.
-An SRM ensures common description and understanding of concepts being used by several “domains” or Community of Interests (COI) within the NATO Enterprise, among the Alliance, and with coalitions/federations.
+A Common Cross Community of Interest Semantic Reference Model (CXCSRM) ensures common description and understanding of concepts being used by several “domains” or Community of Interests (COI) within the NATO Enterprise, among the Alliance, and with coalitions/federations.

-It provides automation with its toolset, supports the user in the representation of concepts in their projects, and supports the cooperation of operational and technical experts discussing data and information elements.
+By utilizing the model driven approach, it provides automation with its toolset, supports the user in the representation of concepts in their projects, and supports the cooperation of operational and technical experts discussing data and information elements.

 Disadvantages.
-The SRM usage adds overhead in the beginning with a return of investment in the mid-/long-term.
-It requires resources to use and maintain the NATO SRM as well as initial training.
+The CXCSRM usage adds overhead in the beginning with a return of investment in the mid-/long-term.
+It requires resources to use and maintain the SRM as well as initial training.

-The NATO SRM and the “MIM”
+The CXCSRM and the “MIM”

-MIM is a data model providing semantic foundation for information exchange in the Command and Control (C2).
+MIM is an information model providing semantic foundations for Command and Control (C2) information exchange with focus in the Land domain.
 Its scope is defined by military information exchange requirements for multiple echelons in joint/combined operations.
-It can be easily extended to model information from different domains (e.g. logistic) and will serve as the foundation and starting point for the NATO SRMs harmonization.
+It can be easily extended to model information from different domains (e.g. air, logistic) and will provide common joint concepts as the foundation and starting point of the CXCSRM.

 MIM is developed following the Model Driven Architecture concepts and for this reason it is platform-independent, i.e. it is not limited to a specific exchange technology, and supports the efficient development of data exchange schemas.
 At the same time, as a semantic reference model, the MIM enables communication between and among operational subject matter experts and system engineers.

-The adoption of MIM as core for the NATO SRMs harmonization gives us the opportunity to propose a revised IER and IES development process that can benefit of the usage of a harmonized SRM.
-That process is depicted in the following diagram:
+Figure 1-1 – First Harmonization Steps

+The initial and continuous harmonization steps after the establishment of the CXCSRM will be (1) with future APP-11 NATO Messages currently based on NATO Message Text Formats (MTFs).
+This harmonization will be based on the adapted APP-15 process and (2) with MIP/MIM based on a MIP-NATO agreement.
+See depiction at Figure 1-1 above.

 Appendix 2 – Adapted IER / IES Development Process